ntcsteve/PythonForDevOps-NerdGraph/README.md

 Python has a built-in package called json, which can be used to work with JSON data.

 **New Relic One Account**

 Free access to all of New Relic.
 No credit card required.
-[Sign Up for Free](https://newrelic.com/signup)
+[Sign Up for Free](https://newrelic.com/signup).

 ## Getting Started

-Follow the guide, and instructions as described [here](www.google.com) on how to create your first user api key, and run these Python codes.
+Follow the instructions as described [here](www.google.com) on how to create your first user api key, and run these Python codes.

 ## Support